ai-cfia/dev-rel-docs/handling-exception-training.md

 - **Raise Exception as soon as possible**
 - **Explain the raised exceptions in your code's documentation**

-> `AssertionError` are raise only in test, that's why they should not be raise manually in your code.
+> `AssertionError` are raised only in tests, that's why they should not be raised manually in your code.

 #### Error message writing convention

-When writing error message follow these rules:
+When writing an error message follow these rules:

-- Message start with lowercase letter and don't end with a period
+- Message start with a lowercase letter and don't end with a period
 - Error message should clearly and concisely describe what is the issue that caused the exception to be raised.
 - Remember that the message needs to be specific enough to help the developer in